calutze/Currency-Microservice/README.md

 - date format is YYYY-MM-DD
 - base can be left blank (None), defaults to USD
 - target can be left blank (None), defaults to all currencies

+## Response Format
+The microservice sends a b
+- RabbitMQ queue name for responses from the microservice is 'response'